 Preparing for Birth - Non Member

-This option gives you two entry tickets including morning tea, a light lunch, entry into our lucky door raffle, a goodies bag and lifetime membership to Friends of the Birth Centre.
+This option provides you with 2 entry tickets that include morning tea, a light lunch, entry into our lucky door raffle, a goodies bag and lifetime membership to Friends of the Birth Centre.
 Please advise us of any dietary requirements to email@example.com.

 Our final antenatal information evening for 2017 is on the topic of Child Safety.